Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: System Model

 \subsection{CSMA/CA with RTWT}

-We assume that all STAs and APs are synchronized in time, and the time is divided into slots indexed by $t$, where $t = 1, 2, \dots$.
+We assume that all STAs and APs are synchronized in time, and the time is divided into slots indexed by $t \in \{0,1,\ldots\}$.
 The duration of each slot is denoted as $\Delta_\mathrm{0}$ seconds.
-The network assigns a periodic slot $z_k$ to STA $k$ as its RTWT service period, where the same periodicity $Z$ is configured across all STAs in the network.
+For RTWT service, denote by $Z$, which is a positive integer, the periodicity for all STAs, while $z_k \in\{1,\ldots, Z\}$ represents the offset of STA $k$ its RTWT service.
 The periodicity $Z$ directly affects the freshness of status updates from STAs.
-A higher value of $Z$ increases delays in status updates, whereas a lower value of $Z$ results in more STAs sharing the same slots, leading to contention and interference that can degrade transmission reliability.
-Specifically, STA $k$, for $k=1, \dots, K$, is scheduled to transmit exclusively during the periodic time slots $t = z_k, z_k + Z, z_k + 2Z, \dots$.
-Here, two STAs $i$ and $j$ transmit in the same slot if $z_i=z_j$, $\forall i, j$.
-For example, as shown in Fig. \ref{fig:slot_assignment}, three STAs ($K = 3$) are assigned two slots within one RTWT period ($Z = 2$).
-The illustrated case eliminates contention and interference between STAs $2$ and $1$ as well as between STAs $2$ and $3$, while contention and interference may occur between STAs $1$ and $3$.
+A larger $Z$ increases the delay between updates, while a smaller $Z$ causes more STAs to share the same slots, leading to higher contention and interference, which can degrade transmission reliability.
+Here, we assume that the slot duration $\Delta_\mathrm{0}$ is fixed while $Z$ can be adjusted to increase or decrease the total RTWT period duration $Z \Delta_\mathrm{0}$ to balance the update freshness and contention/interference levels.
+Specifically, STA $k \in \{1,\ldots,K\}$ is scheduled to transmit exclusively during the periodic time slots $t = z_k, z_k + Z, z_k + 2Z, \dots$.
+Note that multiple STAs can transmit in the same time slot if their transmission offsets are identical.
+For example, as shown in Fig.~\ref{fig:slot_assignment}, suppose there are three STAs ($K = 3$) and that $Z = 2$.
+In this illustrated example, contention and interference between STAs 2 and 1, as well as between STAs 2 and 3, are eliminated, while contention and interference may still occur between STAs 1 and 3.
+Each STA contends for channel access using CSMA/CA \cite{80211ieee2024} during its periodically assigned slots.
+The AP sends a negative acknowledgment if the packet transmission fails, triggering the STA to retransmit the same packet.
+Retransmission repeats until the maximum number of attempts is reached, an acknowledgment is received or the assigned slot has expired.
+Afterward, the STA waits for the next assigned slot in the subsequent period.
+Consequently, contention and interference occur only among STAs with the same offset, while such conflicts are avoided between those with different slot assignments.